dolthub/docs/content/reference/sql/server/replication.md

 see that they are both configured as role primary in the same configuration epoch, that represents a fundamental misconfiguration of the cluster.
 The servers will transition to a special role, `detected_broken_config`.
-In this role, the servers will server read-only traffic, will reject writes of SQL, and will reject replication requests from other servers which may think they are primary at the same epoch.
+In this role, the servers will serve read-only traffic, will reject writes of SQL, and will reject replication requests from other servers which may think they are primary at the same epoch.
 The role is somewhat viral &mdash; if other servers communicate with these servers and see the `detected_broken_config` role at the